Cat Parent Introduces Their Furball To Cat TV, Now She’s Completely Obsessed And Has Lost Desire To Do Anything Else

 Redditors chimed in with their own cat TV tales that spelled adorable in every language.
 One user shared how they ended up donating an old tablet to their cat, who now lounges with a blanket, watching videos solo.

-Another suggested getting a cheap second TV just for the feline entertainment.
+Another suggested getting a cheap second TV just for feline entertainment.
 One thing everyone could agree on was that introducing cats to TV was a slippery slope.

 Spoiling pets?
 Absolutely.
 But seeing the joy it brings makes it all worth it.